wanglu1991/MDM-instrumentation/README.md

 Generate_L2_access.py is used to run the cache simulation and collect miss information for L1/L2.
-L1_cache/ L2_cache should be configured with your target platforms.
+(You could develope this script to investigate different CTA scheduling policies) L1_cache/ L2_cache should be configured with your target platforms.
 You can also develop your own cache-simulator but make sure the format of the memory traces, cache-simulator and the scripts are consistent.